JackelinDePaz/unemployment/README.md

 ## Author

-The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/) for ECON2080 at [Brown University](https://www.brown.edu).
+The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/) for ECON2080 and ECON2800 at [Brown University](https://www.brown.edu).

 ## License